-Because the BSM program is designed for full-time working adults, 10 units per trimester is considered to be the maximum load.
+Because the BSM program is designed for full-time working adults, the maximum course load is 10 units per trimester.
 Under special circumstances, students wishing to take additional units for a maximum of one trimester may petition the Program Committee for approval.
-Students on academic probation will not be allowed to register for more than 6 units until the probationary status has been removed.